Back to National Guide

 Below-ground waterproofing is classified as building work in SA and requires a Building Work Contractor's Licence.
 Verify licences through Consumer and Business Services and search for licence holders on the CBS register.

-• Specification of products and methodology, including compatibility with your wall construction (bluestone, sandstone, brick, or concrete)
+• Specify products and methodology by name, confirming compatibility with your wall construction (bluestone, sandstone, brick, or concrete)

 How We Calculate